dhermes/bezier/docs/curve-curve-intersection.rst

 .. image:: images/curves1_and_6.png
    :align: center

-However this library mostly avoids (for now) computing tangent intersections.
-For example, the curves
+This library makes an earnest effort to compute tangent intersections.
+For example, when the curves

 .. image:: images/curves14_and_15.png
    :align: center

-have a tangent intersection that this library fails to
-compute:
+have been subdivided and approximated by lines, the corresponding segments are parallel, hence don't intersect.
+At this point, this library detects the problematic intersection point and switches to a more robust Newton's method that is built to handle the numerical issue caused by the double root.

+Unlike the first tangent example, this intersection occurs at parameters which are not **exact** floating point numbers:

 .. doctest:: intersect-14-15
    :options: +NORMALIZE_WHITESPACE